 All guests have access to the castle itself, and it is a truly magnificent property.
 You can explore the old corridors, the various drawing rooms, the wonderful gardens outside, and of course the Courtyard Restaurant and Derby Bar.
-The interiors are beautifully elegant, full of period fittings and furniture that lend a distinctly old world atmosphere.
+The interiors are beautifully elegant, full of period fittings and furniture that lend a distinctly old-world atmosphere.

-There are also other activities to be enjoyed in the local area including archery, clay pigeon shooting, horse riding and fishing, just ask at reception for advice and to arrange reservations.
+There are also other activities to be enjoyed in the local area including archery, clay pigeon shooting, horse riding, and fishing.
+Just ask at reception for advice and to arrange reservations.

 Cabra Castle Hotel is about one hour from Dublin City, and even less from the airport, near the town of Kingscourt Co.
 Cavan, and bordering the counties of Meath and Monaghan.
-This area is one of farmland, lakes and woodlands, which includes of course the aforementioned Dun A Ri Forest Park.
+This area is one of farmland, lakes, and woodlands, which includes of course the aforementioned Dun A Ri Forest Park.

 The park covers nearly 600 acres and, as well as being a place of great natural beauty, it has a wealth of history relating to the local area and to the Cabra Castle and Estate itself.
-Within the park there is Cromwell’s Bridge which, though dating all the way back to the first Norman conquest of Ireland, was named as such due to fact that Oliver Cromwell and his troops had crossed the bridge on their way to defeat the O’Reillys, the original owners of the Cabra Estate.
+Within the park there is Cromwell’s Bridge which, though dating all the way back to the first Norman conquest of Ireland, was named because Oliver Cromwell and his troops had crossed the bridge on their way to defeat the O’Reillys, the original owners of the Cabra Estate.